tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 Between candidates of similar backgrounds, the better-written set of bullet points will decide who will get the interview.

 You should put in extra effort in the first bullet point in your first entry.
-The bullet point is the first thing I would pay conscious attention to.
+This bullet point is the first thing I would pay conscious attention to.
-There is little reason to read further if the bullet point to hard to find, parse and understand.
+There is little reason to read further if the bullet point is hard to find, parse and understand.

 The best advice on how to write your bullet point is Google's [XYZ formula](https://youtu.be/S_Macvy5CQE?t=83).